antman1935/lie_algebras/README.md

 tex - string: The name of the file the outputted Latex will be saved to.
 You must include the ".tex" ending.

-simple - boolean: Tells us whether to interpret the input weight a linear combination of simple roots or fundamental weights.
+simple - boolean: Tells us whether to interpret the input weight as a linear combination of simple roots or fundamental weights.
 The also determines whether we print the positive roots with fundamental weights or simple roots.